 OtO Power Connector Re-Design

-While I was doing my 5th co-op at OtO, my main project was to re-design a connector that customers use to charge the sprinkler device.
+During my 5th co-op at OtO Lawn, my main project was to re-design a connector that customers use to charge the OtO smart sprinkler device.
 This connector was causing many failures and returned units in the field.
 It became one of the highest causes of returned units and needed to be improved.

 The Problem

-I identified two problems with the current connector after analyzing all of the returned units.
+I identified two problems with the current connector after analyzing many of the returned units.

 1. Fragility.
-The connector housing is held together by a small plastic piece and it is too weak.
-It can easily break from the tension of pulling the connector apart.
-The size of the power pins is also way too small and can be easily bent or snapped.
+The connector housing is held together by a thin plastic collar and it is far too weak.
+It can easily break from the tension force caused by detaching the two ends of the connector.
+The diameter of the metal charging pins is also too small, allowing them to be easily bent or snapped when mishandled.

 2. Corrosion.
 Since this connector is intended for outdoor use near a sprinkler system it will inevitably get wet.
-This connector does not seal effectively and due to the current flowing through the connector, it corrodes and breaks quickly.
+This connector does not seal effectively and due to the current flowing through the connector, it corrodes.

 Testing

-After discovering the problem, I researched more robust connectors with better seal designs.
+After discovering the problem, I researched more robust connectors with better seal designs and thicker electrical contacts.
 I ordered many samples of various designs and would use testing to validate a new connector.
-If the tests did not yield results that provided confidence in any of the connectors, then designing our own would be the next course of action.
-To solve problem #1, cycle, force, and durability testing was done by hand.
+To solve the fragility problem, cycle, force, and durability testing was done by hand.
 These tests quickly narrowed the field to ones that were far more robust.
 The more complex aspect of testing was looking at ingress protection.
-A submersion test was developed that places a connector underwater and passes 0.2-0.6A at 12VDC over an extended period of time.
+A submersion test was developed that places a connector underwater and passes 0.2-0.6A at 12V.
+This is done over an extended period of time allowing for any corrosion to form.
 A power supply and resistors were used to dissipate the power as heat.
-The connectors were periodically opened to look for ingress but also the current was used as a failure indicator.
-If a connector corrodes, the contact resistance increases and so at a fixed voltage, the current should drop.
-Through this data, connectors could be compared head-to-head.
+The connectors were periodically opened to look for ingress but also the current was monitored as a failure indicator.
+If a connector corrodes, the contact resistance increases and at a fixed voltage, the current should drop.
+Through the current data, connectors could be compared head-to-head as to which are best at resisting corrosion in a rugged environment.

 Submersion Test Original No BG